NVIDIA BlueField Platform Software Troubleshooting Guide

 Unclear How to Use a Feature

-For every feature, small sample applications are available to demonstrate its functionality and usage.
-In DOCA Flow documentation, there is a dedicated samples section in the programming guide which can serve as a reference.
-You can either use these samples for copy-pasting code or as a trusted guide for your own experiments.
+For every feature, small sample applications are available to demonstrate functionality and usage.
+The DOCA Flow documentation includes a dedicated "Samples" section, which serves as a valuable reference.
+These samples can be used as a starting point for implementation or as a guide for creating custom solutions.

 DOCA Flow Error When Adding New Entry to Pipe